sikoh/Employee-Retention-Prediction-and-Analysis-Project/Documentation and Reports/HR_Performance_Metrics_and_Retention_Analysis_Report.md

 # HR Performance Metrics and Retention Analysis Report

 ## 1. Introduction
-This project focused on analyzing and predicting employee retention to assist organizations in enhancing their HR strategies and reducing turnover.
+This project focused on analyzing and predicting employee retention to assist the organization in enhancing its HR strategies and reducing turnover.
 ## 2. Workforce Demographics

 ### 2.1 Gender Distribution